ShudarsanRegmi/myDigiNotes/System/Operating_System/Academics/Typical_Theory_qsns/Multi_Threading_Models_in_OS.md

 **Conclusion:**
 Multithreading models in operating systems define the relationship between user-level and kernel-level threads, with each model offering distinct advantages and drawbacks.
 The choice of model impacts system performance, resource utilization, and the ability to achieve parallel execution.

----

-This summary presents the core concepts and distinctions between the different multithreading models in a clear and concise manner.